aidenaslam/Airbnb-Twitter-Sentiment-Analysis/README.md

 ## Data Preparation for Modelling

-* Only the tweet and its label were kept fromt the original dataset - the remaining features were removed as they provided no relevant information to the task
+* Only the tweet and its label were kept from the original dataset - the remaining features were removed as they provided no relevant information to the task

 * Count vectorisation and term frequency–inverse document frequency (TFIDF) were implemented to transform text data to numerical data